 Related Video: To SEE my time in Tokyo and everywhere I went, have a watch of my Tokyo YouTube video here!

-I hope this gives you lots of things you can add into your Japan Itinerary for free and will save you money!
-I definitely saved myself money in Japan when visiting Japan on a Budget!
+I hope this gives you lots of things you can add to your Japan Itinerary for free and will save you money!
+I definitely saved myself money in Japan when visiting Japan on a Backpacker Budget!

 For more of my Japan posts see: